3mdeb/verified-boot/verified_boot_main.md

 more and compared against the one received.
-When creating digests using a strong hash function, even the smallest change to the data will result in a completely different value of the digest and chaning the data in such a way that won't change the digest is not feasible computationally.
+When creating digests using a strong hash function, even the smallest change to the data will result in a completely different value of the digest and chaining the data in such a way that won't change the digest is not feasible computationally.

 Only verifying integrity does not guarantee the origin of the data is